Guideline for creating RESTful APIs at Acuris, in order to drive consistency between our APIs.

 }

-status to inform the client that the service is temporarily unavailable and the request should be retried429
+500 status code504 status to inform the client that the service is temporarily unavailable and the request should be retried429 error code along with a Retry-After headerWhere possible, stick to common conventions for query parameter names as follows:

-Parameter Name | Description |
+| Parameter Name | Description |

 mmgid |